Katagawa94/katagawa94.github.io/index.md

 ## Prerequisites

-Befor setting up for using the tools make sure to meet the most common requirements for them:
+Before setting up for using the tools make sure to meet the most common requirements for them:

 **Github license**